snok/django-guid/README.rst

     }

-If these settings were confusing, please have a look in the demo project's `settings.py <https://github.com/JonasKs/django-guid/blob/master/demoproj/settings.py>`_ file for a complete example.
+If these settings were confusing, please have a look in the demo projects' `settings.py <https://github.com/JonasKs/django-guid/blob/master/demoproj/settings.py>`_ file for a complete example.

-3. Adding the Django GUID logger
+3. Django GUID Logger (Optional)
 ================================

 If you wish to see the Django GUID middleware outputs, you may configure a logger for the module.